MCP server: A step-by-step guide to building from scratch

 As AI transforms software development, MCP will play an increasingly important role in creating seamless, integrated experiences.

-Whether building custom MCP servers or leveraging pre-built solutions like Composio MCP, the protocol offers a powerful way to enhance AI capabilities through external tools and data sources.
+Whether you're building custom MCP servers or leveraging pre-built solutions like Composio MCP, the protocol offers a powerful way to enhance AI capabilities through external tools and data sources.

 The future of AI isn't just about smarter models - it's about creating ecosystems where AI can seamlessly interact with the tools we use every day.
 MCP is a crucial step toward that future.